kumarvna/terraform-azuread-service-principal/README.md

 This command will create two files: `cert.pem` and `privkey.pem`.
 The `cert.pem` file contains the X.509 certificate with public key.
 This certificate will be attached to the Active Directory Application.
 The `privkey.pem` file contains the RSA private key that will be used to authenticate with Azure Active Directory for the Service Principal.

-When self-signed certificates are not sufficient, you sign your certificate using a Third-Party Certificate Authority such as Verisign, GeoTrust, or some other Internal Certificate Authority by generating a certificate signing request (CSR).
+When self-signed certificates are not sufficient, sign your certificate using a Third-Party Certificate Authority such as Verisign, GeoTrust, or some other Internal Certificate Authority by generating a certificate signing request (CSR).

 ## Password rotation using `time_rotating`